 Fan of the Game of Thrones?
 This is King’s Landing.
 Finding all the locations of certain scenes from the show can keep you busy most of the day.

 Dubrovnik is a place you want to stay in and revisit.

 It was time to fly home with a few local treats and a lifetime of memories, photos, and experiences.
 Croatia is full of history, culture, dramatic landscapes, culinary delights, and beautiful people.
 With newer, well-constructed highways, bridges, and roads going through this country’s dramatic mountain peaks, it is easy and enjoyable to travel around this country.
 Be sure to try the local foods from each region and even each town.
-Talk with the locals, find the hidden sites, and learn local favorites.
+Talk with the locals, find hidden sites, and learn about regional favorites.
 You will be no less amazed than we were.
 This hidden gem of Europe is meant to be enjoyed and savored for the true wonder it is.

-Croatia is a premier destination to visit with all that it has to offer.
+Croatia is a premier destination with all it has to offer.
 Our perfect two-week trip occurred in late October into November.
 We had consistently gorgeous weather, a nice paced trip with no burnout, and never ran out of places to see.
 The lovely and gracious people of Croatia stay close to our hearts.

 We will be back

 But oh, what we didn’t get to see.
 There are so many islands, parks, waterfalls, trails, wine country, and food to explore we never had time for.
 Croatia is your next adventure if you want to find Europe for the first time or find something new that will leave you in awe moment after moment.

 1. Croatia may not have an extensive beer selection; however, they have great ones, and you can find a cold brew anywhere.
 Each region seemed to have a local brewery they favored.
 Did we mention they are super cheap?
 Grab a cold one at a local restaurant, bar, or cafe for a short break from all your walking.
 We did this in pretty much every town we stopped at.